Aceba1/SyncPi/README.md

 ### firmware.ini

-Content in this file will be added to the [`config.txt`](https://www.raspberrypi.com/documentation/computers/config_txt.html) file in the remote device.
+The content in this file will be added to the [`config.txt`](https://www.raspberrypi.com/documentation/computers/config_txt.html) file in the remote device.
 Modifications to this file will update the previously added content.
-Any changes to this file will trigger a restart.
+Updates to the configuration will trigger a reboot to apply those changes.

 - To disable this feature, set envrionment `SKIP_FIRMWARE` to `true`
-- To prevent automatic restarts, set `SKIP_REBOOT_DEVICE` to `true`
+- To prevent automatic reboots, set `SKIP_REBOOT_DEVICE` to `true`

 ### service.ini

-The systemd service definition in this file will be copied over and registered to the remote device.
+The [systemd service](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html) definition in this file will be copied over and registered to the remote device.
 Modifications to this service file will be updated in the registered service.

 The default service is configured to run `~/autostart` after a normal reboot.